lavendthomas/sschat/README.md

 - HTTPS
 <!-- - Modal for password prompt or a better way to keep the password at login -->
 - We NEED to throttle requests to authenticate users!
+- Look if we can patch the security vulnerabilities
+- Do not forward to /chat if not loggined in

 ## Deployment